rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

     </th>
     <td>
         <ul>
+          <li>Exposing a status change to a product was caused by user selection</li>
-          <li>proved error or warnings on the status of items in your carts</li>
+          <li>providing error or warnings on the status of items in the users cart</li>
-          <li>providing confirmation when updating and removing items that provides navigation or other actions</li>
+          <li>Providing confirmation when updating and removing items that provides navigation or other actions</li>
-          <li>Communicating a status change caused by the user</li>
-          <li>Contextual information that might need their attention</li>
-          <li>Notifying users of a potential problem that may require their attention</li>
+          <li>Notifying users of a potential problem, outside of a form, that may require their attention</li>
         </ul>
     </td>
   </tr>